-If you love Halloween, don’t let a small space keep you from expressing yourself, even if you’re moving from a house to an apartment, and you’re just getting used to life without a yard.
+If you love Halloween, don’t let a small space keep you from expressing yourself, even if you’re moving from a house to an apartment, or you’re just getting used to life without a yard.
 Relocating within Houston or across the country doesn’t have to spoil your holiday fun.
 There are plenty of ways to show your spooky side in an apartment of any size.
-Here are just a few apartment Halloween decorating ideas to get you started:
+Here are just a few Halloween apartment decorating ideas to get you started:

 Use the front door — especially if you love trick-or-treaters.

 Every apartment has a front door, whether it looks out into a hallway where your neighbors walk by, or it faces outside for the whole world to see.
 Decking out your door is one of the simplest Halloween apartment decorating ideas, and it’s especially helpful if you look forward to seeing trick-or-treaters on Halloween night.
 Make your door spooky, but not too scary, to let the little ones know that you’ll be happy to see them — and ready with the candy.
 Remember that door wreaths aren’t just for Christmas.
 Spooky, silly, or sweet Halloween wreaths are easy DIY crafts, and there are plenty of ideas and tutorial links at About.com’s Home channel and at Better Homes and Gardens’ web site.
 If you’d rather go all-out and wrap your whole door in Halloween goodness, check out this post from the Homedit Interior Design and Architecture blog.
 It shows monster doors, cobweb doors, crime scene doors, and more.